Jan Hoynck van Papendrecht 1858-1933

 In the course of 1933 Hoynck experienced some problems with his health.
 At the end of that year, December 11th, Jan Hoynck van Papendrecht peacefully passed away, 75 years old.
 As a token of respect by the Queen, the Prince Consort Henry himself payed a visit at the widow of Hoynck at their home.

 Hoynck preferred to be buried in his beloved dunes instead of the family grave in the Hague.
 Therefore the funeral took place at the Algemene Begraafplaats (cemetery) at Bloemendaal near Haarlem, a beautifully positioned cemetery in the rolling dunes.
+Unfortunately, the grave was cleared some yers ago.

 It was attended by many representatives from the cultural and the military world.
 Queen Wilhelmina sent a royal wreath.
 One year later, Hoynck`s studio, with all the uniforms and sabres, lancercaps and Pickelhaubes, paintings, sketches and his easels, was reconstructed in the Netherlands Army Museum at Castle Doorwerth, near Arnhem.
 For ten years, people could enjoy Hoynck`s atelier.
 During the battle of Arnhem, most of the castle was destroyed however.
 Quite a lot of artefacts belonging to the army museum went into flames, including Hoynck`s atelier.
 Fortunately, it was just a part of Hoynck`s enormous oeuvre that was destroyed.
 Lots of his work had been shattered all over the Netherlands, in museums and in private collections.